remembering-john-staton/remembering-john-staton.github.io/README.md

 ## Using this work

 John passed away in January 2026.
 His material is believed to be orphan works with no active rights holder.

-**There is no license on this archive.** Use the work.
-Continue the characters.
-Make something.
+**There is no license on this archive.** Go nuts.

-If you fork or build on this, no credit required, no restrictions.
-The repo is public for exactly that reason.
+If you fork or build on this, that's great.
+The repo is public for exactly that reason. :)

 ---

 ## Tech

-Static site on GitHub Pages.
-No framework, no build step.
-Plain HTML/CSS/JS.
+This is just a static site with Plain HTML/CSS/JS.

 - `index.html` — homepage with hero, gallery grid, about section
 - `piece.html` — individual piece page (loads from `data/pieces.json` via `?id=`)